-This short history of Holy Trinity Scottish Episcopal Church, Dunfermline, is taken from a pamphlet produced in 1991 by members of the congregation to celebrate the 100th anniversary of the consecration of the present church at Viewfield Terrace.
+This short history of Holy Trinity Scottish Episcopal Church, Dunfermline, is taken from a pamphlet produced in 1991 by members of the congregation to celebrate the 100th anniversary of the consecration of the present church on the East Port at the corner of Viewfield Terrace.

 If you want to know more about our building and the recent improvements head to our building history page.
 We are also very lucky to be custodians of a wonderful Hamilton church organ that dates back to 1830.

 A quarrel and a split with the Kirk

 Following a quarrel in 1839 with the Minister of Dunfermline Abbey, a dissident group led by Provost Moodie JP joined with other residents sympathetic to the Episcopal Church and issued an appeal in the form of subscription-lists to build a church of that denomination.
 The appeal was addressed to influential Episcopalians throughout Scotland.
 These included members of several notable local families -James, Earl of Elgin and Kincardine; Sir John Halkett of Pitfirrane; and Sir James William Colville of Ochiltree – and a number of prominent townspeople, among them builders, colliery managers, a brewer and a writer.

 The nature of the dispute which arose with the Minister of the Abbey is unknown.
 However, fifteen years or so after the consecration of the Church the then incumbent, the Reverend William Bruce, commented that the Church was originally formed by “a number of Presbyterians of moderate and lukewarm type, who quarrelled with the Parish Minister some time before the disruption, which took place in 1843”.